-GFOA recommends issuers of bonds or other debt obligations develop and adopt formal, written post-issuance compliance policies and procedures to assist in meeting compliance requirements and in preventing, identifying and correcting possible violations that might occur during the term that bonds are outstanding.
-Such procedures will help an issuer mitigate the risk of violation and preempt enforcement action from federal parties.
-Issuers should revisit these policies and procedures at least every three years or as directed by the financing team when there are significant legal or regulatory changes.
+GFOA recommends governmental issuers of bonds or other debt obligations develop and adopt formal, written post-issuance compliance policies and procedures to assist in meeting compliance requirements.
+The policies are designed to prevent, identify, and correct possible violations that might occur during the term that bonds are outstanding.
+Such procedures will help mitigate the risk of violation and preempt enforcement action from federal parties.
+Governments should revisit these policies and procedures at least every three years or as directed by the financing team when there are significant legal or regulatory changes.

-- Identify the Source of the Requirements Being Monitored – Issuers should identify the documents that set forth all of the requirements being monitored so that the compliance officer(s) can find details if necessary.
+- Identify the Source of the Requirements Being Monitored – Governments should identify the documents that set forth all of the requirements being monitored so that the compliance officer(s) can find details if necessary.
 Examples of such documents include the tax certificate, escrow-related documents (if applicable), and bond indenture.
-Issuers should compile this list at the time of closing for each bond issue.
+Governments should compile this list at the time of closing for each bond issue.

-- Records of debt service payments for each issue of bonds.
+- Debt service schedule for each of bond issue.